National Bank of Greece: 21st century

-On 28 November 2015, the New York Stock Exchange announced that American depositary receipts (“ADRs”) of National Bank of Greece S.A. were in the process of being delisted following a 14% value decline on Friday 27 November 2015 and a year-to-date slump of 91%.
-While the year-to-date plunge of 91% was a major factor, the exchange stated that the National Bank of Greece is no longer suitable for listing based on “abnormally low” prices of the ADRs, pursuant to Section 802.01D of the NYSE Listed Company Manual.
-Also, the bank failed to meet the trading standards and also failed to cross the $1.00 mark since mid-July, resulting in the NYSE’s determination to delist the bank's ADRs.
+On 28 November 2015, the New York Stock Exchange announced that American depositary receipts ("ADRs") of National Bank of Greece S.A. were in the process of being delisted following a 14% value decline on Friday 27 November 2015 and a year-to-date slump of 91%.
+While the year-to-date plunge of 91% was a major factor, the exchange stated that the National Bank of Greece is no longer suitable for listing based on "abnormally low" prices of the ADRs, pursuant to Section 802.01D of the NYSE Listed Company Manual.
+Also, the bank failed to meet the trading standards and also failed to cross the $1.00 mark since mid-July, resulting in the NYSE's determination to delist the bank's ADRs.

 On 4 December 2015, the European Commission approved state aid amounting to €2.71 billion.

 In December 2015, the bank announced it would sell Turkish subsidiary Finansbank to the Qatari QNB Group, in order to pay down its expensive central bank debt.
 Including €910 million of subordinate debt, a sum of €2.75 billion in cash was agreed upon.
 In 2015 National Bank of Greece announced it would sell NBGI Private Equity.
 In September 2016, the transaction of selling it funds to Stage Capital was completed.

-In March 2017, the bank entered into an agreement to sell its South Agrican subsidiary South African Bank of Athens to AFGRI Holdings.
+In March 2017, the bank entered into an agreement to sell its South African subsidiary South African Bank of Athens to AFGRI Holdings.
 The sale was completed in October 2018.
 The bank was renamed GroBank.

 National Bank of Greece has faced bad loans due to the debt crisis in the country and has opted for securitizations projects since 2020.
 In February 2020, NBG announced the project Frontier, which consisted of the securitization of non-performing loans.
-NBG’s Frontier portfolio is composed of more than 6.0 billion euros of non-performing mortgages, small and medium-sized business loans, as customer loans.
+NBG's Frontier portfolio is composed of more than 6.0 billion euros of non-performing mortgages, small and medium-sized business loans, as customer loans.
 In June 2020, NGB hired Morgan Stanley to advise on bad debt sales.

 In March 2021, NGB announced the project Frontier 2 for reducing the non-performing credit exposure ratio from 13.6 percent to 6-7 percent.
 National Bank of Greece's impaired loans fell to 4.2 billion euros in the first quarter of 2021.
 In July 2021, NBG picked DoValue, Bain Capital and Fortress as preferred bidders on bad loans sale.

+In November 2023, the HFSF reduced its stake in NBG from 40.39% to 20,39%, as part of a broader re-privatization of Greek lenders bailed-out during the crisis.
+In October 2024, the HFSF sold a 10% stake in NGB and will transfer its remaining 8.4% stake in National Bank to Greece’s sovereign wealth fund by the end of 2024.

 Branches

-The bank has over 500 branches in Greece and some in Australia, Egypt and United Kingdom.
-It owns bank subsidiaries in Albania, Bulgaria, Cyprus, North Macedonia, Malta, Romania, Serbia and South Africa.
+The bank has over 500 branches in Greece and some in Cyprus and the United Kingdom.
+It owns two subsidiary banks one in North Macedonia and one in Cyprus, as well as a branch of the Greek parent in Cyprus.